pretzer25/youtube-first-comment-bot-pshb/README.md

 Run the script with `npm run start` or the bash or vbs script if you want it to run hidden.
 You will be prompted to sign in.

-Finally, copy the localtunnel link (found in the output as `Server accessible at <link>` and in `address.txt`) and use it to subscribe on
+~~Finally, copy the localtunnel link (found in the output as `Server accessible at <link>` and in `address.txt`) and use it to subscribe on
 [Google's pubhubsubbub server](https://pubsubhubbub.appspot.com/subscribe) or any other WebSub server such as [Superfeedr](https://superfeedr.com/) (requires an account) for each channel.
 The callback URL will be the localtunnel link, and the topic URL will be `https://www.youtube.com/xml/feeds/videos.xml?channel_id=<channel ID>` where `<channel ID>` is the channel ID to subscribe to.
-Leave any other fields blank.
+Leave any other fields blank.~~

+UPDATE: This is no longer necessary as the script will automatically subscribe to Google's pubhubsubbub server.

 Now, when any of the channels you've subscribed to posts a new video, the bot will automatically leave a comment in about 15 to 25 seconds.